 - making more improvements to the way we and our partners manage and deliver services

 - reducing our carbon footprint and generating income through strategic energy projects

 - reducing sickness absence to 4% across the organisation

-- maximising savings by making better use of the Council's property estate.
+- making better use of the Council's buildings.